jthawme/jthawme-2021/content/project/johnny-trash/index.md

     desktop: 7 / span 6
 ---
 I went to New York and felt inspired (truly) by the city, it was full of creative energy and I can't wait to go back.
 Its also full of 'trash' (read 'rubbish') so I thought I'd combine the 2 and make a love letter to the city.

+All photos and design done by me.
+Trash done by New Yorkers